NeuroQ Logo

 • Reduced inflammation

-• Healthy autophagy (the body’s way of cleaning out damaged cells)
+• Autophagy (the body’s way of cleaning out damaged cells)

 • Prevention of “leaky gut” caused by inflammation and typically brought on by the consumption of sugar, gluten, or dairy